Local Interconnection Service (LIS) - V26.0

 For traffic originating from an IXC received over FGD trunking at a CenturyLink AT and destined for your end-user via LIS trunking MECAB guidelines, per OBF, are to be followed.
 These guidelines require that CenturyLink, as the FGD terminating company, create access records and supply you with a detailed copy.
 This allows you and CenturyLink to bill the appropriate IXC in accordance with the applicable Switched Access Tariff.

-LIS Agreements are available in all 14 states of Legacy Qwest's 14-state local service territory.
+LIS Agreements are available in all of CenturyLink QC.
 Click here for information regarding Negotiations.

 |CenturyLink provides access to a world-class network.||You get access to a highly reliable, advanced network.|

 |CenturyLink offers multiple options for establishing a POI.||You have more flexibility for build-out strategies and schedules.|

 |CenturyLink supports transit traffic via tandem switching.||Through CenturyLink's LIS product, you can reach other carriers efficiently.
 You may not need to connect to other carriers directly where CenturyLink tandems and trunking are present.|